 Types of Water Softener Salt

 Not all salt is created equal.
-Using the right type ensures optimal performance:
+Using the right type ensures optimal performance.
+For a detailed comparison, read our guide on choosing the best water softener salt.

 - Pellet Salt: The most common type, these compressed pellets are clean and dissolve slowly, reducing maintenance frequency.